michaelgale/pcbflow/README.md

 ## Requirements

 Since the initial release of `pcbflow`, some changes have been made to adapt with newer versions of python and library dependancies.
 In particular:

+- Python 3.9+
 - the initial versions of `pcbflow` used `shapely` v.1.6+.
 However `shapely` has changed the way geometries are iterated in v.2.0.1+; therefore `pcbflow` has been changed to support `shapley` versions 2.0.1+

->
+> [!IMPORTANT]
 > `pcbflow` has been changed to support `shapley` versions 2.0.1+ ONLY.
->  Check your version with `pip list` and verify `shapley` is v.2.0.1+
+Check your version with `pip list` and verify `shapley` is v.2.0.1+.
+If it's not, you can fix by running `pip install --upgrade shapely`
->

 ## Installation